jrglasgow/mediaelement_audio_description/README.md

 While playing a video when the button is clicked and the feature is turned on the audio player is started and the current time of the audio is set to the current time of the video.
 The video volume is set to 0 and the audio volume is set to whatever the video volume was set to.
 The video volume level is saved for later user.

 When the button is clicked again and the feature turned off the audio player is set to volume 0 and the video player is set to the previous volume.

+TODO:
+* Add Listeners for
+  * Play - start the audio player playing
+  * Pause - pause the audio player
+  * Seek - change the audio player time to match
+* if descriptions captions are available switch then when the button is pressed.